Joemillard/global_pollinator_dataset/README.md

 There are six key files in this repository:

-* 'global_polllinating_confirmation_manual-edit.csv' is the original direct evidence csv aggregated from the output of the Ecography paper (i.e. any animal genus found in a pollination related abstract), edited following my initial check of abstracts.
+* '01_global_polllinating_confirmation_manual-edit.csv' is the original direct evidence csv aggregated from the output of the Ecography paper (i.e. any animal genus found in a pollination related abstract), edited following my initial check of abstracts.
 Each of the columns are described below: <br>
 		-- 'aggregated.scientific_name.i.' refers to each of the unique genera found in the initial scrape <br>
 		-- 'unique_class' refers to the taxonomic class of each genus<br>
 		-- 'unique_order' refers to the taxonomic order of each genus<br>